-In recent years, platelet-rich fibrin (PRF) has emerged as a highly promising technique with many applications in dental surgery.
+Platelet Rich Fibrin has emerged in recent years as a highly promising technique with many applications in dental surgery.
 The second generation of platelet concentrates – PRF – was subsequently introduced by Joseph Choukroun and his co-workers in 2001.
 Platelet Rich Fibrin is one of the most powerful and 100% autologous tissue healing booster to be utilised in dental surgery.

-PRF is indicated in numerous clinical applications, such as socket augmentation, jump gap filling during immediate extraction and implant placement, and stimulation of bone and soft tissue healing during bone augmentations or during sinus elevation.
+PRF in implant dentistry is indicated in numerous clinical applications, such as socket augmentation, jump gap filling during immediate extraction and implant placement, and stimulation of bone and soft tissue healing during bone augmentations or during sinus elevation.

 PRF in implant dentistry